-As of July 1, 2021, the College implemented GASB Statement No. 87, Leases.
+Additionally, the University implemented GASB Statement No. 87, Leases.
 Net position was not restated due to the implementation; however, assets and liabilities were restated as a result of the implementation.
 See Note 6 and Note 8 for details on the restated balances related to capital assets and lease liabilities, respectively.